Catchment heat maps FAQs

-We use pupil data collected as part of the Pupil Level Annual School Census published by the Welsh Government in 2016 (released annually).
+We use pupil data collected as part of the Pupil Level Annual School Census published by the Welsh Government in 2019 (released annually).
 Our maps combine actual pupil data from each state-funded school with groups of local postcodes or Lower Super Output Areas (LSOAs).
 There are 1,910 LSOAs in Wales each with a population of around 1,500 people.
 Information relating to LSOAs that include small pupil numbers may have been suppressed.

-The next Pupil Level Annual School Census will be published in July 2017 and we will update our heat maps at that time.
+The next Pupil Level Annual School Census will be published in November 2020 and we will update our heat maps at that time.